 - On 28 November a colloquium dedicated to the 10th anniversary of OPCAT was organised in the Office of the Chancellor of Justice.
 In the colloquium, Estonia's renowned legal scholars discussed substance of the prohibition of ill-treatment and how the principle should be interpreted in practice.

-- For the sixth time, the children’s and youth film festival ‘Just Film’ held as part of the PÖFF Film Festival includes a special programme on the rights of the child, prepared in cooperation between Just Film, the Chancellor of Justice, the Ministry of Justice, the Ministry of Social Affairs and the Estonian Union for Child Welfare.
+- For the sixth time, the children’s and youth film festival ‘Just Film’ held as part of the PÖFF Film Festival included a special programme on the rights of the child, prepared in cooperation between Just Film, the Chancellor of Justice, the Ministry of Justice, the Ministry of Social Affairs and the Estonian Union for Child Welfare.
 Bearing in mind the anniversary of OPCAT, three films speaking about youth in closed institutions were chosen into the programme – 4 Kings, They Call Us Monsters and Starless Dreams.
 On 15, 17 and 18 November, screening of the films were followed by debates with invited experts and recognised personalities analysing the films together with viewers.

 - I.-I. Määrits, K. Žurakovskaja-Aru, E. Lillemaa and R. Sults visited the Danish Parliamentary Ombudsman on 1-3 November and the Swedish Parliamentary Ombudsman on 6-8 December on monitoring migration detention matters.
 The visits were co-financed by the Nordic Council of Ministers.